-DLR's Executive Board, together with the CSR Committee, has overall responsibility for work on sustainability, including ESG risks.
-The Executive Board is therefore involved in work on climate risks and opportunities through the CSR Committee, which meets around four to five times a year and is responsible for discussing and deciding on DLR's strategic climate initiatives.
-The Executive Board Secretariat is responsible for CSR rules and best practices being implemented in other relevant departments at DLR.
-After implementation, these departments' risk owners are responsible for introducing controls and for compliance with them.
-These controls are described in DLR's risk database, and their adequacy is monitored/assessed by Risk Management.
+The overall responsibility for sustainability initiatives lies with DLR's management in collaboration with the Sustainability Committee.
+The Executive Board is therefore involved in work on climate risks and opportunities through the Sustainability Committee, which meets two or three times a year and is responsible for discussing and deciding on DLR's strategic climate initiatives.
+The Executive Board Secretariat is responsible for ESG rules and best practices being implemented in other relevant departments at DLR.
+After implementation, these departments' risk owners are responsible for introducing controls and for compliance.
+These controls are described in DLR's risk database, and their adequacy is monitored and assessed by Risk Management.
 The Credit Risk Committee reviews DLR's risk database annually and discusses risks and controls in the lending area, including ESG.